-- Card verification number (CVN).
+- Card verification value (CV).
 Scammers only need to see the front of a credit card to make fraudulent online purchases.
 Add the three or four digit PIN (CVN) as a required field on your ecommerce checkout as an added layer of security.
-It’s the most popular fraud detection feature, used by more than half of merchants.
+It’s the most popular fraud detection feature, used by over half of merchants.

 - Address verification system (AVS).
 This verifies a customer’s billing address against the card they’re using.
-As Stephen Light, CEO and co-owner of Nolah, says, “Many fraudsters will use multiple cards to make purchases to a single address, so an ASV can catch them out.”
+As Stephen Light, CEO and co-owner of Nolah, says, “Many fraudsters will use multiple cards to make purchases to a single address, so an address verification service can catch them out.”

 8. Build a blocklist

 Catching a scammer once doesn’t mean they won’t become a repeat offender.
 Fraudsters can try to trick merchants by changing their name, shipping address, or credit card in the hopes that fraudulent orders will fly under the radar.

 Used by 32% of merchants, blocklists prevent repeat offenders from committing fraud through their websites.
 It’s a document that contains names, credit card numbers, IP addresses, and shipping addresses known to be a fraud risk.
 Any new orders with information that matches the blocklist are automatically blocked.